 The information below comes from Practical Manx by Jennifer Kewley Draskau and First Lessons in Manx by Edmund Goodwin (revised by Robert Thomson).

-Here are the cardinal numbers with the pronunciations coming from various sources:
+Here are the cardinal numbers with pronunciations mostly from Wiktionary:

 Manx is a base-20 system like French.
 'Twenty-one' is 'nane as feed, 'twenty-two' is daa as feed, and 'thirty-one' is 'nane-jeig as feed. ('Thirty' is jeih as feed.)
 This system is used up to fifty-nine.